-We see by the Jefferson Boaster

-from Lafayette, Indiana, that a Valentine Box was prepared for the entire school which caused much fun.
+We see by the Jefferson Boaster from Lafayette, Indiana, that a Valentine Box was prepared for the entire school which caused much fun.

-Nashua High School Bubbler,

-Nashua, Iowa, have a Who's Who and

-Who and Wh

-Nashua, Iowa, have a Who's Who and Why column.
+Nashua High School Bubbler, Nashua, Iowa, have a Who's Who and Why column.
 They received their idea from the Bumble "B."